In PatSnap, you can filter by various different legal statuses/events to make sure you can see the right data.

 Opposition: A third party initiated an opposition proceeding to challenge the validity of a pending patent application or granted patent.

 Trust: An entrustment of a patent from its owner to a trust company where the trust company finds a license destination of the patent and obtains income.
-According to our database, this appears to only be the case in Japan and Taiwan.
+Within our database, this is only the case in Japan and Taiwan.

 Litigation: A patent has been involved in a litigation case during its lifetime.